felikafelix/Hackintosh-Thinkpad-T480s/README.md

 <details><summary> ❌ What's not working </summary>

-- Safari DRM & Apple TV+ (Blank / Audio Only, need eGPU or spoof SMBios to iMacPro1,1 / MacPro1,1.
+- Safari DRM & Apple TV+ (Blank / Audio Only, need dGPU or spoof SMBios to iMacPro1,1 / MacPro1,1.
 Workaround: Use browsers like chrome or firefox which use software-based DRM => widevine)
 - Fingerprint Reader
 - Airdrop ( Use DW / BCM Network Card to get it work )